Duration: 4 years full time

 Once you have completed your Foundation year, you will normally progress onto the full degree course, BSc Biomedical Sciences.
 There may also be flexibility to move onto a degree in another department (see end of section, below).

 Biomedical Sciences develops your understanding of the biological basis of human disease and is ideal if you’re considering a career in biomedical research.
 You’ll learn essential elements of biochemistry, physiology, cell biology, molecular biology and genetics, centred around human function and disease.
-You can choose a pathway to tailor your degree to your own biomedical interests from a range of options taught by experts in their fields
+You can choose a pathway to tailor your degree to your own biomedical interests from a range of options taught by experts in their fields.
+This degree is accredited by the Royal Society of Biology.

 You’ll develop the skills required to conduct standard laboratory procedures in Biological Sciences, including the safe handling of materials in experimental settings, taking into account their chemical properties, including any specific hazards associated with their use.
 You will also be able to demonstrate skills in the monitoring, by observation and/or measurement, of a variety of chemical or biological properties, events or changes, of both a quantitative and qualitative nature, together with their systematic and reliable recording and documentation, in the laboratory or the field.